ingenuity-build/testnets/killerqueen/KYC.md

 To be able to claim rewards, Killer Queen particiants need to undertake a KYC process (Know Your Customer) for private individuals, and a KYB process (Know Your Business) for legal entities.

 No rewards will be distributed without the completion and approval of the KYC/KYB process.

-The following individuals and entities are restricted and won't receive rewards as part of their participation to Killer Queen:

-créer et insérer un fichier ici

 Upon accessing the domain (link in the section below), please follow the KYC route if you're participating to Killer Queen as a private individual, or follow the KYB route if you're participating to Killer Queen as a legal entity.
 Don't forget to "submit" when you finish uploading all the requested